aragonzkresearch/blog/README.md

-# blog
+# Groupoid Labs blog

-Groupoid Labs blog.
+The Groupoid Labs website can be found at [https://blog.groupoidlabs.io/](https://blog.groupoidlabs.io/)

 ## Usage
 - Do not commit to `main` branch, always use a branch and do a PR to `main` later on.